WJ4IoT/Meshcore-Contact-Management-in-Home-Assistant/README.md

-# My Meshcore Home Assistions Solutions
+# My Meshcore Home Assistant Solutions

 A collection of (in my view) practical solutions on top of the excellent [Meshcore Integration in Home Assistant](https://github.com/meshcore-dev/meshcore-ha).